-Since its beginning, Obkio's solution focused on Network Monitoring with the Network Performance Monitoring and Network Device Monitoring feature sets.
+Since its beginning, Obkio's Network Performance Monitoring software focused on Network Monitoring with the Network Performance Monitoring and Network Device Monitoring feature sets.
 With these features, IT teams can monitor and troubleshoot intermittent network issues with precise network metrics including some Quality of Experience (QoE) metrics based VoIP Quality and MOS Score.

 The main goal of IT teams is to provide a fast, secure and reliable infrastructure to the end-users so they can work efficiently without productivity lost due to slow IT.
 But problems will occur and IT teams will need to troubleshoot quickly to reduce the impact on the users.

 It's easy to blame the network for all kind of slowness but it's not always the source of the issues.
 Obkio's Application Performance Monitoring (APM)tool for HTTP URL monitoring feature is available to help IT teams troubleshoot specific websites and make sure they are responding fast.